the-full-stack/website/docs/spring2021/index.md

 ## Week 8: Data

-The week of March 21, we talk about Data Management, and label some data in lab.
+We talk about Data Management, and label some data in lab.

 - [Lecture 8: Data Management](./lecture-8.md) (👈 with detailed notes)
 - [Lab 6: Data Labeling](./lab-6.md)